Information on this page will be updated in the spring, so be sure to bookmark this page!

 Find us on Facebook and Instagram

 Open Vic provides us with an opportunity to welcome you to the Vic community.
 This event will help you understand the structures of academic and co-curricular support available to you at Vic, and help you develop connections with members of the Registrar’s Office, Dean’s Office, Principal’s Office, and other members of the Vic community.
+Details will be emailed to new students in the spring.

 Welcome to Vic